-Intertidal, or littoral1 sediment includes habitats of shingle (mobile cobbles and pebbles), gravel, sand and mud or any combination of these which occur in the intertidal zone (Connor et al., 2004).
+Intertidal, or littoral sediment includes habitats of shingle (mobile cobbles and pebbles), gravel, sand and mud or any combination of these which occur in the intertidal zone (Connor et al., 2004).
+The terms 'intertidal' and 'littoral' are often used inter-changeably.
+'Intertidal' pertains to the part of the shore between high and low water, while 'littoral' is of or relating to the shore.
 Intertidal sediment is defined further using descriptions of particle sizes, with sub-categories of the three main groupings (gravel (8-2 mm), sand (2 mm-0.063 mm), and mud (less than 0.063 mm)), and various mixtures of these including coarser grades, for example, muddy sand, sandy mud and mixed sediment (i.e. cobbles, gravel, sand and mud together).